wcountiss/baseballpitch/Readme.txt

 Motus
 End of Week 1:
-Remove Ids from getPitches
+Login Pages Styles
-Async player and pitches
+Account Section - change password
-Login Pages and Components
+Add Angular Touch for Mobile

 End of Week 2: Assumption: Have snapshot images and images Basic Stat Service Setup gets current data and augment data not in Parse as random